Dutch West India Company: Organisation

 Unlike the VOC, the GWC had no right to deploy military troops.
 When the Twelve Years' Truce in 1621 was over, the Republic had a free hand to re-wage war with Spain.
 A Groot Desseyn ("grand design") was devised to seize the Portuguese colonies in Africa and the Americas, so as to dominate the sugar and slave trade.
 When this plan failed, privateering became one of the major goals within the GWC.
 The arming of merchant ships with guns and soldiers to defend themselves against Spanish ships was of great importance.
 On almost all ships in 1623, 40 to 50 soldiers were stationed, possibly to assist in the hijacking of enemy ships.
 It is unclear whether the first expedition was the expedition by Jacques l'Hermite to the coast of Chile and Peru, set up by Stadtholder Maurice with the support of the States General and the VOC.

 The company was initially a dismal failure, in terms of its expensive early projects, and its directors shifted emphasis from conquest of territory to pursue plunder of shipping.
-The most spectacular success for the GWC was Piet Heyn's seizure of the Spanish silver fleet, which carried silver from Spanish colonies to Spain.
+The most spectacular success for the GWC was Piet Hein's seizure of the Spanish silver fleet, which carried silver from Spanish colonies to Spain.
 He had also seized a consignment of sugar from Brazil and a galleon from Honduras with cacao, indigo, and other valuable goods.
 Privateering was its most profitable activity in the late 1620s.
-Despite Heyn's success at plunder, the company's directors realized that it was not a basis to build long-term profit, leading them to renew their attempts to seize Iberian territory in the Americas.
+Despite Heyn's success at plunder, the company's directors realised that it was not a basis to build long-term profit, leading them to renew their attempts to seize Iberian territory in the Americas.
 They decided their target was Brazil.

-Involvement in Brazil
+Settlements in the Americas

-There were conflicts between directors from different areas of The Netherlands, with Amsterdam less supportive of the company.
+There were conflicts between directors from different areas of the Netherlands, with Amsterdam less supportive of the company.
 Non-maritime cities, including Haarlem, Leiden, and Gouda, along with Enkhuizen and Hoorn were enthusiastic about seizing territory.
 They sent a fleet to Brazil, capturing Olinda and Pernambuco in 1630 in their initial foray to create a Dutch Brazil, but could not hold them due to a strong Portuguese resistance.
 Company ships continued privateering in the Caribbean, as well seizing vital land resources, particularly salt pans.
-The company's general lack of success saw their shares plummet and the Dutch and The Spanish renewed truce talks in 1633.
+The company's general lack of success saw their shares plummet and the Dutch and the Spanish renewed truce talks in 1633.

-In 1629, the GWC gave permission to a number of investors in New Netherlands to found patroonships, enabled by the Charter of Freedoms and Exemptions which was ratified by the Dutch States General on 7 June 1629.
+In 1629, the GWC gave permission to a number of investors in New Netherland to found patroonships, enabled by the Charter of Freedoms and Exemptions which was ratified by the Dutch States General on 7 June 1629.
 The patroonships were created to help populate the colony, by providing investors grants providing land for approximately 50 people "upwards of 15 years old", per grant, mainly in the region of New Netherland.
-Patroon investors could expand the size of their land grants as large as 4 miles, "along the shore or along one bank of a navigable river..."
+Patroon investors could expand the size of their land grants as large as 4 mi, "along the shore or along one bank of a navigable river..."
 Rensselaerswyck was the most successful Dutch West India Company patroonship.